These are all important considerations.

 extensions in general.

-are all tactical considerations are in the context of
+tactical considerations are in the context of our current

-will reinforce the dilemma that Allen raises.
-How do we
+dilemma that Allen raises.
+How do we manage these conflicting

-at it already, we need not only tactical analysis of
+already, we need not only tactical analysis of feature

-feature tradeoff in different domains but a strategic
+tradeoff in different domains but a strategic approach to

 The concern is

-group, especially, has grappled with it in the context
+especially, has grappled with it in the context of current V

-of current V encoding being a subset of a [hypothetical]
+encoding being a subset of a [hypothetical] 64 bit encoding.

-proposals have been mentioned, but there was then no
+have been mentioned, but there was then no political will or

-happy.
-Well, that naive hope has not materialized and
+everyone will be happy.
+Well, that naive hope has not

-many are envisioning clashes that will hurt RISCV
+materialized and many are envisioning clashes that will hurt

 tactical approaches and considerations are implement or

-major strategic approaches were hinted at, even if they
+strategic approaches were hinted at, even if they were not

-Support - this has been explicitly proposed in many
+this has been explicitly proposed in many flavours: and is

 proposed framework to support that should be provided by